Your Costs at Runnels School

 When Are Payments Due?

-Enrollment and Resource Tuition For new students enrolling after February 1 in any class with an opening available for the school year beginning in August of the same year, both enrollment and resource tuition are paid when the enrollment agreement is executed.
+Enrollment Tuition, Resource Tuition, and High School Advancement Tuition: For new students enrolling after February 1 in any class with an opening available for the school year beginning in August of the same year, enrollment, resource, and high school advancement tuition are paid when the enrollment agreement is executed.
 The enrollment agreement can be completed once the admission requirements have been met, and must be completed shortly after admission has been granted.
 Parents will be informed of the amount of time available; it is usually five days, but can be shorter in some circumstances.

 Students who reenroll by February 1 for the next academic year avoid paying any enrollment tuition.
-Reenrollment during the month of February must be accompanied by half of the enrollment tuition, and after the month of February by the full enrollment tuition.
+The high school advancement tuition, however, must be paid at the time of reenrollment.
+Reenrollment during the month of February must be accompanied by half of the enrollment tuition and the full high school advancement tuition, and after the month of February by the full enrollment tuition and the high school advancement tuition.
 The resource tuition for reenrolling students may be spread into three payments, due the first of February, March and April.

 For students paying on the Monthly Plan, there are twelve (12) monthly installments on the year’s contract, beginning in June before the start of school in August.
 School, of course, is not in session for twelve months.
 Optional summer camps and other programs are usually offered each summer, but these involve specific fees.